seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - At first match your existing deployment process
 - Perhaps later try a smaller distro like Alpine

+Summary on Tips

+- Trim your optional requirements
+- Start with Dockerfiles or compose
+- Watch out for anti-patterns in Dockerfiles
+- Use a familiar distro
+- Find a way to out source your plumbing (e.g. Docker Trusted Registry, etc)
+- Realise parts of your tech stack may change (stay flexible)

 # Recommended VS Code extensions